CEM Benchmarking’s 2024 study also reveals allocations, returns, volatility, and risk-adjusted performance of 12 asset classes over 25-year period.

 Conclusion

-The CEM analysis concluded that over the 24-year period of study covering the years 1998 through 2021, REITs had the second highest average annual net return and relatively low correlations with other asset classes, implying good diversification benefits and strong risk-adjusted returns.
-The study also found that REITs outperform private real estate irrespective of ownership style.
+The CEM analysis concluded that over the 25-year period of study covering the years 1998 through 2022, REITs had the second highest average annual net return and relatively low correlations with other asset classes, implying good diversification benefits and strong risk-adjusted returns.
+The study also found that REITs outperform private real estate in all ownership style excluding internally managed direct.

 Methodology

-The study compares gross and net average annual total returns as well as correlations and volatilities for 12 asset classes with appropriate adjustments for reporting lags associated with illiquid asset classes (unlisted real estate and private equity).
-The 2023 study also compares the performance of different styles of unlisted real estate including internally managed, core, value added/opportunistic, and fund of funds.
+The study compares gross and net average annual total returns as well as correlations and volatilities for 12 asset classes with appropriate adjustments for reporting lags associated with illiquid asset classes (private real estate and private equity).
+The 2024 study also compares the performance of different styles of private real estate including internally managed, core, value added/opportunistic, and fund of funds.

 Resources